OCD Treatment in Lehi, Utah | ERP Therapy | Your Mind, Your Rules

 For best results with OCD treatment, I recommend weekly sessions.
 Most people will range between weekly to twice-monthly sessions, depending on their progress and needs.

-Most see progress in 9–12 sessions with consistent practice.
+Most see progress in 9–12 sessions with consistent actions between sessions.

 Yes!
 Visit learn more about this option here.